-NMSCs have been reported in patients treated with upadacitinib (see section 4.8).
-A higher rate of NMSC was observed with upadacitinib 30 mg compared to upadacitinib 15 mg.
-Periodic skin examination is recommended for all patients, particularly those with risk factors for skin cancer.
+NMSCs have been reported in patients treated with upadacitinib.
+Periodic skin examination is recommended for patients who are at increased risk for skin cancer.

 Haematological abnormalities

 Absolute Neutrophil Count (ANC) < 1 x 10 cells/L, Absolute Lymphocyte Count (ALC) < 0.5 x 10 cells/L and haemoglobin < 8 g/dL were reported in $\leq$ 1 % of patients in clinical trials (see section 4.8).
 Treatment should not be initiated, or should be temporarily interrupted, in patients with an ANC < 1 x 10 cells/L, ALC < 0.5 x 10 cells/L or haemoglobin < 8 g/dL observed during routine patient management (see section 4.2).